What is Month End Reconciliation? Best Practices for Finance

 How to Achieve the Perfect Month End Reconciliation Process

 When you face any challenging situation, it’s often useful to break it down into parts.
 The same can be said for the month end reconciliation process.
-Some companies realise the benefit of reconciling high-risk accounts daily, or at least more frequently than on a monthly basis.
+Some companies realize the benefit of reconciling high-risk accounts daily, or at least more frequently than on a monthly basis.

 High-risk accounts typically include: accounts receivable, inventory, accounts payable and cash flow given their high volume of transactions.
 However, reconciliation takes time and resources to manage.
 While it’s possible to wait to reconcile accounts on a monthly basis, it increases the risk for error and can create a snowball effect if a small issue wasn’t corrected as soon as it happened.